 Keep interior surface clean.

-Keep furniture and counter tops wiped clean, to remove pollen that enters through the doors or windows.
-Use mold elimination products from your local home supply store to ensure complete cleanleness.
+Keep furniture and countertops wiped clean, to remove pollen that enters through the doors or windows.
+Use mold elimination products from your local home supply store to ensure complete cleanliness.

 Avoid prolonged use of decongestant sprays.